Oakland County Michigan assistance programs.

 Pontiac Osteopathic Hospital - Children's Clinic ((248) 338-5000) provides free health and medical care services for children all the way from birth up through age 18.
 The programs are for children who are uninsured and who live in Oakland County.

 Get access to prescription medications from World Medical Relief, Inc. The Prescription Assistance Program which they administer helps low to moderate income people ages 18 and older in the tri-county area get prescription medicines at low cost.
 The agency can even ship the medications to the patients home.
-Click here to find other prescription programs, or call them at (313) 866-5333.
+Click here to find other prescription drug discount card programs, or call them at (313) 866-5333.

 Free mortgage and foreclosure help